Ball culture

 The Ballroom scene (also known as the Ballroom community, Ballroom culture, or just Ballroom) is an African-American and Latin underground LGBTQ+ subculture.
 The scene traces its origins to the drag balls of the mid-19th century United States, such as those hosted by William Dorsey Swann, a formerly enslaved Black man in Washington D.C..
-By the early 20th century, integrated drag balls were popular in cities such as New York, Chicago, New Orleans, Baltimore, and Philadelphia.
+By the early 20th century, integrated drag balls were popular in cities such as New York City, Chicago, New Orleans, Baltimore, and Philadelphia.

-In the mid-20th century, as a response to racism in integrated drag spaces, the balls evolved into house ballroom, where Black and Latino attendees could "walk" in a variety of categories for trophies and cash prizes.
+In the mid-20th century, as a response to racism in integrated drag spaces, the balls evolved into house ballroom, where Black and Latino attendees could compete (or "walk") in a variety of categories for trophies and cash prizes.
 Most participants in ballroom belong to groups known as "houses", where chosen families of friends form relationships and communities separate from their families of origin, from which they may be estranged.
 The influence of ballroom culture can be seen in dance, language, music, and popular culture, and the community continues to be prominent today.
+For example, the term yassify originated in Ballroom culture.

 History

-Since the beginning of colonial settlement in the United States, there have been individuals contradicting gendered expectations.
+Since the beginning of colonial settlement in the United States, there have been individuals who have challenged gendered expectations.
 However, it was not until the mid-19th century, as urbanization allowed for increased independence and anonymity, that cities provided a space for LGBTQ+ communities to form.
 In the 1880s, drag balls became a popular gathering space for people living different gendered lives.
-William Dorsey Swann, the first person known to describe himself as a drag queen, hosted secret balls in Washington, D.C..
-Many of the attendees were Black men, as was Swann, who was formerly enslaved.
+William Dorsey Swann, the first person known to describe himself as a drag queen, hosted secret balls in Washington, D.C. known as the "House of Swann".
+Many of the attendees, including Swann, were formerly enslaved Black men.
 Swann and other attendees were arrested in police raids numerous times, but the balls continued.
 By the 1890s, drag events were also being organized in New York City.

 Writer Langston Hughes described his experience at a New York drag ball in the 1920s as the "strangest and gaudiest of all Harlem spectacles" at the time, writing in The Big Sea that:

 It is the ball where men dress as women and women dress as men.
 During the height of the New Negro era and the tourist invasion of Harlem, it was fashionable for the intelligentsia and social leaders of both Harlem and the downtown area to occupy boxes at this ball and look down from above at the queerly assorted throng on the dancing floor, males in flowing gowns and feathered headdresses and females in tuxedoes and box-back suits.